-As of 6pm NZST time on 26 August, I have found at least two First Class ‘Saver’ seats open on most dates between late November and late December.
-There may be many more seats available on dates on either side of this timeframe.
-There were also plenty under the ‘Standard’ redemption category, but these require a higher number of miles to redeem.
+There are usually at least two First Class ‘Saver’ seats open on most dates between November and February on the A380 from Auckland.
+There are also plenty under the ‘Standard’ redemption category, but these require a higher number of miles to redeem.

-There is no doubt the award space will dry up a bit as what we can see now gets booked by those in the know, so my suggestion is to book now (or you may be able to put an award on hold by calling KrisFlyer).
+There is no doubt the award space will dry up a bit as these seats gets booked by those in the know, so my suggestion is to book quickly as soon as seats become available on your preferred flight (or you may be able to put an award on hold by calling KrisFlyer).

 How can I book an award seat in First Class or Suites Class?